frank9524/securitytxt/README.md

 ```
 Security-TXT allows you to easily retrieve, parse and manipulate security.txt files.
 It tries to follow the latest
 [draft RFC](https://datatracker.ietf.org/doc/html/draft-foudil-securitytxt-12) as closely as possible, while it still
 parses security.txt files that contain minor mistakes.
-The package is well-documented, thereby easy to use in
+The package aims to be well-documented, thereby easy to use in
-combination with `pydoc`:
+combination with `pydoc`.

 ## Installation
 Security-TXT is available on PyPI:
 ```
-$ python -m pip install security-txt
+$ python -m pip install wellknown-securitytxt
 ```
 The package has only been tested with Python 3.6.8+